lucjones20/ES-synth-starter/README.md

         | Violin | 10 | 8 | 10 | 9 | Square |
         | Cello | 0 | 9 | 0 | 0 | Square |

     - The most basic sound, the sound of a piano, uses the default sawtooth waveform and inherently has no Attack/Sustain phase, as in a piano, there is no audible sound made when the key is first pressed and the hammer inside the piano is in motion to strike the string below.
-There is no Sustain phase as even if the hammer is held against the string it will stop the sound from decaying.
+There is no Sustain phase as, even if the hammer is held against the string, it will stop the sound from decaying.
 Therefore, the core specification is still satisfied since there is no perceptible delay between initially pressing the key and the volume reaching maximum.

 &nbsp;
 - f.
 Recording & Playback
     - A record feature has been implemented, to help the user make more complex plays.
-The record & playback feature provides the user with ability to record every keystroke supporting multiple tracks (can record multiple tracks) and can later play them back while having the ability to play on top of it.
+The record & playback feature provides the user with ability to record every keystroke supporting multiple tracks (can record multiple tracks) and can later play them back, while having the ability to play on top of it.

     &nbsp;
-    - Recording: The records are stored in a Recording struct, which logs the key presses and releases and the interval between them.
-It records both incoming messages and outgoing messages and basically stores said messages.
+    - **Recording:** The records are stored in a Recording struct, which logs the key presses and releases and the interval between them.
+It records both incoming messages and outgoing messages and stores those messages.
 Each record structure is stored as a pointer in a std::vector which allows for multiple tracks to be stored.

     &nbsp;
-    - Playback: The recorded keys are played back using the currently selected waveform on the keyboard.
+    - **Playback:** The recorded keys are played back using the currently selected waveform on the keyboard.
 It works the same way as if extra incoming messages from other boards would be interpreted onto the board, thus allowing extra keypresses to be played on top of it.
-As a result, one can produce complex plays which usually would require multiple people.
+As a result, one can produce complex plays which would otherwise require multiple people.